thamara/time-to-leave/.github/ISSUE_TEMPLATE/improvement_request.md

 A clear and concise description of what the limitation is.

 **Describe the proposed feature or enhancement**
-A clear and concise description of what you expect Time To Leave to do.
+A clear and concise description of what you expect Time to Leave to do.

 **Additional context**
 Add any other context about the problem here.